lahell/PSDiscoveryProtocol/README.md

-CaptureCDP
+PSDiscoveryProtocol
 ==========

-Capture and parse CDP packets on local or remote computers
+Capture and parse CDP and LLDP packets on local or remote computers

 ### Capture and parse on local computer